Miller Center Governing Council

 Eugene V. Fife

-Eugene V. Fife, Chairman, is a former partner at Goldman Sachs and a founding principal of Vawter Capital LLC, a private investment firm established in Charlottesville.
-He currently serves as presiding director of Caterpillar, Inc. and as a board member of Allscripts.
-He is also a member of the advisory board of the Duke Islamic Studies Center and of the Focused Ultrasound Foundation.
+Eugene V. Fife, Chair, is a former partner at Goldman Sachs and a founding principal of Vawter Capital LLC, a private equity firm established in Charlottesville.
+He currently serves as the non-executive chairman of Eclipsys Corporation and as a board member of Caterpillar, Inc. Mr. Fife has also been a member of the University of Virginia Medical Center's operating board since 2002.

 Terrence D. Daniels

-Terrence D. Daniels has been a Partner with Quad-C Management, Inc., a private equity firm based in Charlottesville, Virginia, since its formation in November 1989.
-Prior to founding Quad-C, Mr. Daniels served as a Vice Chairman and Director of W.R.
+Terrence D. Daniels has been a partner with Quad-C Management, Inc., a private equity firm based in Charlottesville since its formation in 1989.
+Prior to founding Quad-C, he served as a vice chairman and director of W.R.
 Grace & Co.
 He also had operating responsibility for Grace's Specialty Chemical, Health Care, Retail and Restaurant, Natural Resource and Corporate Technical Groups.
-Mr. Daniels also served as Chairman, President, and Chief Executive Officer of Western Publishing, and as Senior Vice President for corporate development of Mattel.
-He holds a BA degree from the University of Virginia and an MBA from the University of Virginia’s Darden School of Business.
+He also served as chairman, president, and CEO of Western Publishing, and senior vice president for corporate development of Mattel.
+He holds a BA from U.Va. and an MBA from U.Va.’s Darden School of Business.

 Daniel K. Frierson